 \section{Conclusion}

-In this paper, we proposed a generalization of the classic dissipativity theory to Markov Decision Processes.
-We showed that this generalization is not straightforward, but can be done by extending the notion of storage functions to nonlinear storage functionals.
+In this paper, we proposed a generalization of the established economic MPC dissipativity theory to Markov Decision Processes.
+We explain why this generalization is not straightforward, and show that it can be done by extending the notion of storage functions to nonlinear storage functionals.
 A classic Lyapunov argument can then be used to discuss the asymptotic stability of the probability measures underlying the Markov Decision Processes to the steady-state optimal probability measure.
-The asymptotic stability can be expressed in terms of dissimilarity measures such as the Kullback-Leibler divergence, the Wasserstein metric, or the total variation distance.
-The theory is illustrated on the LQR case with Normal process noise, for which a storage functional can be provided.
-Future work will consider the use of this theory for discussing the stability of Stochastic MPC, the construction of stabillity-constrained learning using MPC.
-An extension to policies based on finite-horizon MPC schemes will be considered.
+The asymptotic stability can be expressed in terms of dissimilarity measures such as the Kullback-Leibler divergence, the Wasserstein metric, or the total variational distance.
+The theory is illustrated on the LQR case with Normal process noise, for which a storage functional can be explicitly provided.

+Current work extends this theory to discussing the stability of Stochastic MPC, the construction of stability-constrained learning using MPC, and the extension to the discounted case, by building on the theory proposed in~\cite{Zanon2021d}.
+Furthermore, an extension to policies based on finite-horizon MPC schemes will be considered.